Jonathan Slowik is a member of the firm’s labor and employment practice.

 Mr. Slowik’s recent engagements include:

-- Obtaining summary judgment on a PAGA representative action alleging unlawful alternative workweek schedules
+- Obtaining summary judgment, affirmed by the Ninth Circuit, on a PAGA representative action alleging unlawful alternative workweek schedules

 - Assisting a major coffee retailer in defeating class certification of multi-million dollar meal/rest break and final pay claims

 - Assisting a well-known grocery chain in defeating class certification of minimum wage and reporting time claims

 - Obtaining summary judgment based on a de minimis defense on off-the-clock claims brought on behalf of a class of California employees

 - Representing a construction and engineering company in a lawsuit alleging discrimination and harassment based on sex

 - Representing survivors of human rights abuses allegedly committed by a former president and minister of defense in South America

 - Negotiating a favorable settlement for a pro bono client regarding civil rights claims against two deputy sheriffs.